aleph2c/miros/doc/i_mongol_example.rst

 When a horse archer hears a command from a senior officer, they will give the cry themselves and then perform the action.
 We implement this using the reminder pattern.
 A hook is placed at the outer state for these commands; and it re-issues a new event as a response.

-When a horse archer calls out, it can be heard by other horse archers through mechanism we haven't programmed yet, but that doesn't mean we can't name them: Other_Advance_War_Cry, Other_Skirmish_War_Cry and Retreat_War_Cry.
+When a horse archer calls out, it can be heard by other horse archers through mechanism we haven't programmed yet, but that doesn't mean we can't name these new
+events: Other_Advance_War_Cry, Other_Skirmish_War_Cry and Retreat_War_Cry.

 There will be situations where a horse archer wants to ignore a command coming from a senior officer or from his brethren.
 This is when he is already engaged in a complicated maneuver that would be initiated by that command.
-For instance while the horse archer is baiting a night in the "Waiting to Lure" state, they would ignore the Senior_Skirmish_War_Cry and the Other_Skirmish_War_Cry since they are already engaged in that activity.
+For instance while the horse archer is baiting a knight in the "Waiting to Lure" state, they would ignore the Senior_Skirmish_War_Cry and the Other_Skirmish_War_Cry since they are already engaged in that activity.